k3alvare/cse15l-lab-reports/lab-report-4-week-8.md

 ## Answering the Following Questions
 ### Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
+ Yes, I do believe there is a small change of code the will make the program work and thats adding a variable that checks and holds the positions of the back ticks.
+ Then adding another part within a if statement to check if those both back ticks are found within the open and close brackets, to still take it in as a link, and if the back ticks (either one or both) are found within the paranthesis, to still take it in as a link.
+In the case where the back tick is found in the open and closed bracket, and another is found outside of it, then it shouldn't count as a link.

+ ---

 ### Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
+Yes there is a small change that will be able to make the program work, and thats including a line of code similar to lecture where there anything before the last closed parantheses, to hold that text after the first open parantheses and consider that the "markdown link" as a way to be able to include those closed parantheses.
+For the other cases, the code already made holds that change.

+---

 ### Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
+No, there is no small code change that will make the program work as it has to check for a lot of things such as new lines, and if there's any text in those new lines.
+It also has to check for the correct parantheses and brackets in order to be considered a link.
+It is a bit nuanced to as this has many variability and many cases that will not be able to be solved with less than 10 lines of code.